Siege of Leiden: Second siege and relief of Leiden

 On the 18th the wind shifted again, and blowing strongly from the west, piled the sea against the dams.
 With the rising water level, the flotilla was soon able to make a circuit around the bridge and canal, and successfully enter the Zoetermeer.
 In October, the Dutch patriots led by William the Silent destroyed the dykes in four locations in order to form an obstacle the Spanish troops could not overcome.
 As a result of this and the coming of a strong wind from the West, the water rose and Spanish troops lost their mobility.
-On one of these four locations, a monument has been established in remembrance of what happened called the Groenedijk Monument.
+On one of these four locations, a monument has been established in remembrance of what happened, called the Groenedijk Monument.
 The Sea Beggars under Admiral Louis de Boisot had ships to successfully use the water to their advantage.
 A succession of fortified villages now stood in the way of the patriot fleet, and the Dutch Admiral was afraid even now of losing his prize, but the Spaniards, panicked by the rising waters, barely offered any resistance.
 Every one of their strongholds, now become islands, were deserted by the Royalist troops in their flight, except for the village of Lammen.
 This was a small fort under the command of Colonel Borgia, and situated about three-quarters of a mile from the walls of Leiden.

 This was a formidable obstacle, but the Spaniards, adept at land fighting and not amphibious warfare, had despaired of maintaining so unequal a contest against the combined forces of the sea and the veteran Dutch seamen.
 Accordingly, the Spanish commander Valdez ordered a retreat in the night of 2 October, and the army fled, rendered more fearful by a terrible crash they heard from the city, and assumed to be the men of Leiden breaking still another dam upon them.
-In fact, part of the wall of Leiden, eroded by the sea water, had fallen, leaving the city completely vulnerable to attack, had any chosen to remain.
+In fact, part of the wall of Leiden, eroded by the sea water, had fallen, leaving the city completely vulnerable to attack, had any Spaniards chosen to remain.

 The next day, the relieving rebels arrived at the city, feeding the citizens with herring and white bread.
 The people also feasted on hutspot (carrot and onion stew) in the evening.
 According to legend, a little orphan boy named Cornelis Joppenszoon found a cooking pot full with hutspot that the Spaniards had had to leave behind when they left their camp, the Lammenschans, in a hurry to escape from the rising waters.